julinserg/npmpgm/armadillo/README.txt

-=== 4.2: Compiling & Linking on Windows ===
+=== 3.2: Compiling & Linking on MS Windows ===

-As a courtesy, we've provided pre-compiled 32 bit versions of standard LAPACK and BLAS for Windows, as well as MSVC project files to compile example1.cpp and example2.cpp.
+As a courtesy, we've provided pre-compiled 32 bit versions of LAPACK and BLAS for Windows, as well as MSVC project files to compile example1.cpp and example2.cpp.
 The project files are stored in the following folders: examples/example1_win32 examples/example2_win32

-The standard 32 bit versions of the LAPACK and BLAS libraries are stored in: examples/lib_win32
+The 32 bit versions of the LAPACK and BLAS libraries are stored in: examples/lib_win32

 If you're getting messages such as "use of LAPACK needs to be enabled", you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK.
-See section 3.2 for more information.
+Please see section 2.1 for more information.

 Note that on 64 bit systems (such as Windows 7), dedicated 64 bit versions of BLAS and LAPACK are considerably faster.